Consistent Vocabulary

 Will your idea be called a strategy, a technique or a principle?

-Readers expect to be shown consistency: using different words when you mean the same thing will not entertain the reader; it will only cause them to wonder what they missed and what in the world you are talking about now.
+Readers expect to be shown consistency: using different words when you mean the same thing will not entertain the reader; it will only cause them to wonder what they missed.
+Once you choose consistent vocabulary, you can usually use pronouns and parallelism to shorten the text as well.
+Here are a few examples from different fields.

 Why does this work?